saisua/Scraper-old/README.md

 # Scraper
 A python selenium bot for data gathering

+<a href="https://github.com/mozilla/geckodriver/releases">Geckodriver</a> as the firefox binaries

+The scrapper has only been tested on Linux (Debian).
+In order to run it in any other OS, download and overwrite the geckodriver file with the one you downloaded, and rename the new geckodriver as "geckodriver"

 ###### Classes
 Class Crawler:
 This class is the bot itself, whose settings will be shared between different crawlings if they are done with the same object